AIcodeAcademy/ArchetypeNodeCLI/.ai/builder/rules/node-cli.rules.md

 > Guardrails:
 > can use anything exported by the domain layer
-> can use types and utils exported by the infrastructure layer
+> can use types exported by the infrastructure layer

 ### Domain layer